prog2-unimi/build-automation-example/README.md

 OSs) that can be used to (install and) run the tool.

-The `src` directory hierarchy contains a sample package `my.pkg` with the `Example.java` implementation of a class, and `ExampleTest.java` set of *unit tests* for such class; moreover it contains some additional documentation (the package level `overview.html` and the project level `overview.html` files).
+The `src` directory hierarchy contains a sample package `my.pkg` with the `Example.java` implementation of a class, its subclass `ASubClass.java`, and `ExampleTest.java` set of *unit tests* for such class; moreover it contains some additional documentation (the package level `overview.html` and the project level `overview.html` files).

 > **Dependencies on other tools**
 >